groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/word-processing-watermarkings/add-watermark-specific-page-word-docs/_index.md

 weight: 14
 url: /net/word-processing-watermarkings/add-watermark-specific-page-word-docs/
 ---

+# Add Watermark to Specific Page in Word Docs

 ## Introduction
 Watermarking documents is a crucial aspect of document security and branding.
 In this tutorial, we'll explore how to add a watermark to a specific page in Word documents using GroupDocs.Watermark for .NET.
 ## Prerequisites